 2700.2 (Cont.)
 AND GENERAL ADMINISTRATION 08-98

-o When a physician has certified in writing to the Medicaid agency that the woman
+o When a physician has certified in writing to the Medicaid agency that the woman suffers from a physical disorder, injury, or illness so that the woman is in danger of death if an abortion is not performed; or

 o When the abortion is performed to terminate a pregnancy resulting from an act of rape of incest.
 FFP is not available for an abortion under any other circumstances.

 c.
-Other Services ().--These services do not meet the definitions of any of the previously described service categories.
+Other Services (MSIS Code=19).--These services do not meet the definitions of any of the previously described service categories.
 They may include, but are not limited to:

 o Prosthetic devices (see 42 CFR 440.120(c)) which are replacement, corrective, or supportive devices prescribed by a physician or other licensed practitioner of the healing arts within the scope of practice as defined by State law to: